-The current group of FD&C colors have been extensively studied, with many being classified as “permanently approved” for use in drugs and foods.
-Some FD&C colors, such as blue 1 and blue 2, are coal tar derivatives.
-Coal tar colors can cause allergic reactions, though the amounts used in items such as lipstick are typically low when compared to other types of coloring agents.
-No coal tar colors are permitted for use around the eyes, and every batch of coal tar color must be deemed safe before being used in foods, drugs, or cosmetics.
+The current group of FD&C colors has been extensively studied, with many classified as “permanently approved” for use in drugs and foods.
+Some FD&C colors, such as Blue 1 and Blue 2, are derivatives of coal tar and can cause allergic reactions, although the amounts used in items such as lipsticks typically are lower than the amounts used in other types of coloring agents.
+No coal tar colors are permitted in products for use around the eyes, and every batch of coal tar color must be deemed safe before it can be used in foods, drugs, or cosmetics.

-Any coloring agent used in eye makeup has to be specifically approved for that purpose by the FDA.
-The color of cosmetic products is an emotional pull for many consumers.
+Any coloring agent used in eye makeup must be specifically approved for that purpose by the FDA.
+The color of cosmetics products is often an emotional pull for many consumers.
 A soft pink lotion can denote a moisturizer meant to calm or soothe skin, while a bright yellow balm may be deemed energizing.
-Whether natural or synthetic, coloring agents in skin-care products serve no purpose other than to create a perception or reaction to the product.
+Whether natural or synthetic, coloring agents in skincare products serve no purpose other than to create a perception or an emotional response to the product.
 Coloring agents used in makeup are a different story, as they’re used to create an endless kaleidoscope of shades.

 - U.S. Food and Drug Administration.
 Color Additive Status List.
 [Internet].
 2015 [cited 2015 July].
 Available from: http://www.fda.gov/ForIndustry/ColorAdditives/ColorAdditiveInventories/ucm106626.htm.